Rhode Island Layoffs — April 2024

 |---|---|---|---|---|

-The largest notice was filed by UPS (Update) at its Warwick facility, reporting 16 affected workers.
-Ups followed with 16 workers.
+Topping the list was UPS at its Warwick facility, reporting 16 affected workers.
+Volta followed with 1 workers.

 This is the third consecutive month of declining layoff activity.

-The trends suggest a mixed picture for Rhode Island's labor market, with activity diverging between monthly and annual comparisons.
+These figures highlight a mixed picture for Rhode Island's labor market, with activity diverging between monthly and annual comparisons.
+The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Rhode Island.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Rhode Island WARN notices, browse layoffs by state, or download the full dataset.